dipeshrai123/react-ui-animate-docs/versioned_docs/version-3.2.0/handling-gestures.md

 }
 ```

-In the above example, a `<div />` receives an object with event handlers when you spread `...bind()`, you're actually adding onPointerDown, onMouseDown, and other event handlers.
-The `useDrag` hook accepts a callback function with state as a parameter. state is an object containing all attributes of the gesture.
-The `state` is passed to your handler every time the gesture updates.
+In this example, the `<div />` element receives an object with event handlers when you spread `...bind()`.
+This includes handlers like `onPointerDown` and `onMouseDown`.
+The `useDrag` hook's callback function receives a `state` object containing all the gesture's attributes.
+This `state` object is passed to your handler every time the gesture updates.

-To actually implement dragging of an element, we should be using it with Animated Value.
+To implement actual dragging, use the gesture hook in conjunction with an Animated Value:

 ```jsx
 import { useDrag, useAnimatedValue, AnimatedBlock } from 'react-ui-animate';